TYPO3-Documentation/TYPO3CMS-Guide-HowToDocument/Documentation/WritingReST/CheatSheet.rst

    header: Use (over and) underline to mark a text as header
    ---------------------------------------------------------

+.. index:: reST; Cheat sheet
 .. _rest-cheat-sheet:

 =========================
-reST & Sphinx Cheat Sheet
+reST & Sphinx cheat sheet
 =========================

 Every reST (.rst) file should use these underlining styles.
 In reST, you can use different